DasNando/DasNando.github.io/_posts/2016-10-9-WeekSeven.md

 ---
 layout: post
-title: Week Six!
+title: Week Seven!
 ---

-Week numero six.
+La septima semana.
 <br>

 <b>What did you do this week?</b>